react-component/form-validation/README.md

 #### methods

 - validate(callback:function): validate all fields, call callback with isValid as parameter
+- reset: reset validation to initial state, used for form reset
 - forceValidate(fields:String[],callback:Function): validate specified fields, call callback with isValid as parameter. fields is component's name which is wrapped by Validator